wp-plugins/sliding-contact-form-by-formget/readme.txt

 4. Just click on the contact form tab and your online contact form builder will appear.
 5. Now just create your contact form and save it.
 6. Click on the embed button and copy the iframe code from "Embed Form On Your Website" tab.
-7. Paste it in the plugin section .
+7. Paste it in the plugin section.

 == Screenshots ==